-Under the Company's Amended and Restated Equity Compensation Plan, (the "Plan") approved by the Company's shareholders on May 2, 2019, to replace the 2004 Equity Compensation Plan, stock options, stock units, stock awards, stock appreciation rights, dividend equivalents, and other stock-based awards may be granted to employees, non-employee directors, and consultants and advisors.
+Under the Company's Amended and Restated Equity Compensation Plan (the "Plan") approved by the Company's shareholders on May 2, 2019, to replace the 2004 Equity Compensation Plan, stock options, stock units, stock awards, stock appreciation rights, dividend equivalents, and other stock-based awards may be granted to employees, non-employee directors, and consultants and advisors.
 The Plan authorizes 6,250,000 shares for issuance under the Plan.
-A maximum of 3,125,000 shares under the Plan may be issued pursuant to stock awards, stock units and other stock-based awards, subject to adjustment as provided in the Plan.
+A maximum of 3,125,000 shares under the Plan may be issued pursuant to stock awards, stock units and other stock-based awards granted (i) stock options and stock appreciation rights under the Plan.
 During any calendar year, no individual may be granted (i) stock options and stock appreciation rights under the Plan for more than 500,000 shares of Company stock in the aggregate or (ii) stock awards, stock units or other stock-based awards under the Plan for more than 500,000 shares of Company stock in the aggregate, subject to adjustment as provided in the Plan.
-Awards to employees and consultants under the Plan are made by a committee of the Board of Directors of the Company, except that with respect to awards to the Chief Executive Officer, the committee recommends those awards for approval by the non-employee directors of the Board of Directors.
-In the case of awards to non-employee directors, the Board of Directors makes such awards.
-At June 30, 2020, 2,433,726 shares were still available for issuance under the 2009 Plan.
+Awards to employees and consultants under the Plan are made by a committee of the Board of Directors of the Company, except that with respect to awards to the Chief Executive Officer, the committee recommends those awards for approval by the non-employee directors of the Board of Directors makes such awards.
+At September 30, 2020, 2,427,371 shares were still available for issuance under the Plan.
 No further grants may be made under the Company's 2004 Equity Compensation Plan.